 You woke up this morning, only to find that some unscrupulous competitor has started bidding for your brand terms on Adwords.
 Now what?
-That is a question that we at Plug and Play Design have answered many times.
+This is a question that we hear a lot at our marketing agency and have answered many times.
 To help business owners and marketers, we have put together this helpful checklist of ways you can deal with a competitor bidding on your branded keywords.

 Before we get started it is important to understand a competitor bidding on your brand terms is not against the rules of most major PPC providers like Google and Bing.
 That means you cannot just contact the advertising provider and get the ads taken down.
 However you still have options.